sbotejaru/avatar_generation/README.md

 img1 and img2 are generated using random noise.

-the 3rd image is a combination between the first two images.
+the 3rd image is a combination between the first two latent spaces.

 the third image has a much better quality, even if the first two are poorly generated.